razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 3. As library authors we are responsible for tree shaking since we'll be bundling the code which will be ready to be used by the consumers.
 4. Since we ship the packaged code we don't care what tools config or versions the consumer app is using.
 We'll ship code that they just need to plug in and it would work.

+### Difference between library authors doing tree shaking vs consumer apps doing tree shaking.

+First things first, what is tree shaking?
+* Tree shaking is a term commonly used within a JavaScript context to describe the removal of dead code.

+The principle behind tree shaking is as follows:
+* You declare all of your imports and exports for each of your modules.
+* Your bundler (Webpack, Rollup, and so on) analyzes your dependency tree during the compilation step.
+* Any unused code is dropped from the final bundle, or ‘tree-shaken’.

+#### Library authors doing tree shaking
+* We give out a concise version of our library to our consumers which they can just plug and play without worrying about performance.
+* The tools we use might remove all the `imports` and `export` statements so there can't be further tree shaking in our library code itself on consumer side.
+But since we library authors are doing it we can control it and make it tree shakeable even further.

+#### Consumer apps doing tree shaking
+* The consumer tools/configs are unpredictable which means a small issue on their end and the code will bloat up and to some extent our library will also be part of that blunder since even we didn't tree shake things before publishing.
+* Our library performance is highly dependent on consumers bundler configs and tool chains.
+They need to care about tree shaking even for our library.
+If we screw up somewhere in transpile our consumers will be in dangling state that whether it's their fault or ours but in the end the performance of the app suffers which means our end users suffer.

+Hence, I believe it's better if we take care of all these things, at least our consumers will have one less problem to worry about.
 ### Conclusion
 I feel below is the checklist that we need.